2 'exceptional' police officers were shot and killed while responding to a domestic violence call in Connecticut

 "Sadly, we lost two exceptional Bristol police officers.
 And a third was seriously injured as a result of senseless violence," Bristol Police Chief Brian Gould said Thursday.
 "To our fallen officers' families, we will never forget the sacrifice your loved ones have made."

+State police said in a news release the 911 call appears to have been "a deliberate act to lure law enforcement to the scene."

 Around 10:30 p.m.
-Wednesday, Bristol police received a 911 call about a possible domestic incident between two siblings, Connecticut State Police Sgt.
-Christine Jeltema said.
+ET Wednesday, Bristol police received a 911 call about a possible domestic incident between two siblings, Connecticut State Police Sgt.
+Christine Jeltema said at a news conference.

 "When officers arrived, they were immediately met with a suspect outside," Jeltema said.

+The other two officers were taken to the hospital, where one of them died and the other was hospitalized with serious injuries, Jeltema said.

+Officer Alex Hamzy was killed at the scene and Sgt.
+Dustin Demonte died at a hospital, officials said later.
+The other officer was identified as Alec Iurato.

-The suspect also was shot and killed at the scene, Jeltema said.
+The suspect -- who was identified in a state police news release as Nicholas Brutcher, 35 -- was shot and killed at the scene, Jeltema said.

 "The suspect's brother was also shot and transported to an area hospital," she said.
 "His status at this time is unknown."

-Note: Correction: An earlier version of this story misspelled the name of the officer who was wounded.
-It is Alec Iurato.